pierreblavy2/esp8266-relay/README.md

 * RELAY_default to LOAD_LIVE
 * RELAY_toggeled is not connected
 * NEUTRAL to LOAD_NEUTRAL
+* GROUNG wire is kept untouched and goes directly to the load

 ## 220V to 5V
 * LIVE    to FUSE_1